MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 4. When your backup is complete, start the migration from the Microsoft 365 Alignment Wizard.
 You can start migration when export is running, but the export data may indicate certain files are in SharePoint due to the migration.

-5. Review the Microsoft 365 Alignment Wizard to determine if other steps are necessary before your network can be in native mode for Microsoft 365.
+5. Review the Microsoft 365 Alignment Wizard to determine if other steps are necessary before your network can be in Native Mode for Microsoft 365.

 ## Admin experience during migration